Skip to main content

 How to deal with Ticks

 The best practice is to check your pet over from nose to tail every time they come in from an outside environment.
+Feeling over their fur and skin for any lumps or anything unusual.
+Although ticks can attach anywhere, they can often be found around the head, ears and neck.

-The sooner you spot a tick, the quicker it can be removed!
+Remember the sooner you spot a tick, the quicker it can be removed!
 The longer a tick is attached and feeding the more risk of tick-borne diseases.

 Always carry with you a safe tick removal tool just in case.
 These tools work with the anatomy of the tick and allow it to be removed cleanly from the wound.